-At the Company's annual meeting of stockholders to be held on November 9, 2023, our stockholders will be asked to vote on an amendment to the Company's Certificate of Incorporation to provide for an increase in the total number of shares of common stock authorized for issuance from 1,350,000,000 shares to 1,750,000,000 shares.
+On November 9, 2023, at the Company's annual meeting, our stockholders voted in favor of an amendment to the Company's Certificate of Incorporation to increase the total number of shares of common stock authorized for issuance from 1,350,000,000 shares to 1,750,000,000 shares.
+Additionally, stockholders voted in favor of the reelection of existing directors and on an advisory basis in favor of named executive officer compensation.